rmzs0711/gsoc2022-proposal-haskell/README.md

 ### 13 June - 1 July ###

-At this time I will have my university exams, so it is a high chance that my impact during this time will be in my minimum.
-However, I think it will be possible to finish with the simple targets of highlighting and test it.
+At this time I will have my university exams, so it is a high chance that my impact during this time will be at my minimum.
+However, I think it will be possible to finish with the simple targets of highlighting and testing it.

 ### 2 July - 17 July ###